pyenphase/pyenphase/docs/usage_intro.md

     await asyncio.sleep(some_time)
 ```

-> [!NOTE]
-> The probe method will be called by the update method if not called before.
-It should be called only once to initiate data collection parameters.
+[^1]: The probe method will be called by the update method if not called before.
+It needs to be called only once to initiate data collection parameters.